 with a unique server ID, which you can specify using the

-ID is used to identify individual servers within the replication
+server ID is used to identify individual servers within the

-topology, and must be a positive integer between 1 and
+replication topology, and must be a positive integer between 1

-of 0 on a master, it refuses any connections from slaves, and if
+server ID of 0 on a master, it refuses any connections from

-is your choice, so long as each server ID is different from
+select the numbers is your choice, so long as each server ID is

-every other server ID in use by any other server in the
+different from every other server ID in use by any other server

 server_id system variable is